Improving Cross-Country Freight Shipping with a Multi Location Warehouse Management Strategy

 When thinking about multiple warehouses, a shipper’s first thoughts might be around logistics challenges, costs and a lack of control.
 We get it, it’s scary.
 But ask yourself if there’s a better way, right now, to move pallets large distances in one or two days.
 Air freight moves fast enough, but is it a sustainable strategy over the long haul?
 And with carrier capacity issues driving coast-to-coast full truckload transportation costs into five figures, shippers should be exploring all options.

-Until delivery via rocket ship becomes a real (and affordable) thing, a multiple-warehouse strategy is worth consideration.
-Setting aside skepticism for now, let's look at some of the benefits:
+Until delivery via rocket ship becomes a real (and affordable) thing, a multi location warehouse management is worth consideration.
+Setting aside skepticism for now, let’s look at some of the benefits:

 The reality is that if you’re physically far away from customers, it will be hard to compete.
 You’re out-positioned and out-priced by other businesses.
 The antes – shipping costs and the expectation for rapid delivery – typically make cross-country fulfillment too expensive.